up/air/README.md

 	  1024: '-wide' // Wide screens
 	}, true);       // Deactivate onresize event handler
 	</script>

-In each of these examples, you need two different versions of each image like:
+In each of the previous examples, you need two different versions of each image, e.g.:

 1. MYIMAGE.png and
-2. MYIMAGE-small-screen.png or <br/>MYIMAGE-nomobile.png or <br/>MYIMAGE-wide.png
+2. MYIMAGE-small.png or <br/>MYIMAGE-nomobile.png or <br/>MYIMAGE-wide.png

 ##### Example 4